 Author Suzanne Collins (of “Hunger Games” fame) says she wrote the fantasy book series “Underland Chronicles” as a modern, urban update of “Alice in Wonderland.”
 But like a certain wizard, 11-year-old Gregor has an entire series devoted to his adventures in a secret world that exists right next to (or technically, under) our own.
 In the normal world he’s just a kid living in a low-rent apartment, but in Underland, he is the chosen one of a dangerous prophecy.
 Real-world categories of diversity are unaddressed, but in Underland, Gregor overcomes prejudice again and again as he finds allies in the very creatures he’s been taught to revile.
 Be prepared to shed tears over the death of a cockroach.

 ‘Kiranmala and the Kingdom Beyond’ by Sayantani DasGupta

 In this middle-grade series, Kiranmala thought she was an ordinary sixth-grader from New Jersey until the morning of her 12th birthday.
 No owls were involved, but on that day, she discovered she was actually a magical Indian princess fated to save the world — and her parents — from demons.
 In book three, Kiranmala is introduced to her new best friend, who is nonbinary.

 ‘Little Witch Academia’ by Yoh Yoshinari

-Queer representation in this manga is ambiguous at best, but the magical school in this Japanese series is every bit as delightful as Hogwarts.
+Queer representation in this manga fantasy series is ambiguous at best, but the magical school in this Japanese series is every bit as delightful as Hogwarts.
 In a fun twist, the protagonist is not fated to be the best and strongest witch, but in fact lacks any magical ability at all.
 This three-book series is great for younger kids, and there’s an anime adaptation. (“Sailor Moon” is a different anime genre, but offers more gender diversity in a magical universe.)

 ‘Snapdragon’ by Kat Leyh